Japan to jointly develop new fighter jet with UK, Italy

 Under the fighter jet agreement, Japan’s Mitsubishi Heavy Industries will partner with British defense contractor BAE Systems PLC.
 Italy’s Leonardo S.p.A will be a key player in the project.
 Japan’s IHI, Britain’s Rolls Royce and Italy’s Avio Aero will be in charge of its engine, while Mitsubishi Electric Co., Leonardo U.K. and Leonardo S.p.A. will work on avionics, the Japanese side said.

-His office said the ambition was to make a jet “enhanced by a network of capabilities such as uncrewed airraft, advanced sensors, cutting-edge weapons and innovative data systems.”
+His office said the ambition was to make a jet “enhanced by a network of capabilities such as uncrewed aircraft, advanced sensors, cutting-edge weapons and innovative data systems.”

-In a joint statement, leaders of the three countries said the project, called “the Global Combat Air Program” will deepen defense ties, science and technology collaboration, help integrate supply chains and further strengthen the defense industry.
+The leaders of the three countries said in a joint statement that the project, called “the Global Combat Air Program,” will deepen defense ties, science and technology collaboration, help integrate supply chains and further strengthen the defense industry.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.